MW 10x3 / N38 - neodymium magnet

 - Magnetic neodymium magnets are characterized by very high magnetic induction on the surface of the magnet and can operate (depending on the shape) even at temperatures of 230°C or higher...

-- Wide application in modern technologies – are used in computer drives, electric motors, medical apparatus and very advanced devices.
+- Wide application in advanced technologically fields – find application in hard drives, electric motors, medical apparatus and very modern machines.

 Disadvantages of neodymium magnets:

-- Possible danger arising from small pieces of magnets are risky, if swallowed, which is particularly important in the aspect of protecting young children.
-Furthermore, tiny parts of these devices are able to be problematic in medical diagnosis when they are in the body.
+- Possible danger arising from small pieces of magnets can be dangerous, when accidentally ingested, which is particularly important in the aspect of protecting young children.
+Furthermore, miniscule components of these devices are able to be problematic in medical diagnosis after entering the body.

 Neodymium magnets are not recommended for people with pacemakers.